Hexagon-Dev/mysqllion/README.md

 # Mysqllion
 It's a database to CSV converter that works in docker.
-It takes ~240 seconds to generate CSV from database with 1kk entries.
+It takes ~180 seconds to generate CSV from database with 1kk entries on Ryzen 5600X.
 ## Installation
 Be sure that you have Docker installed
 ```bash